barbarabodinier/sharp/cran-comments.md

 Package suggested but not available for checking: 'rCOSA'

-* I have used the R package drat and hope this is ok (see Comments below).
+* I have used the R package drat.
+I also had this note with the previous version of sharp (1.3.0).

 Package unavailable to check Rd xrefs: 'rCOSA'